rubyatscale/pack_stats/README.md

 This gem is used to report opinionated statistics about modularization to DataDog and other observability systems.

+# Configuring Ownership
+The gem reports metrics per-team, where each team is configured based on metadata included in Packwerk package.yml files.

+Define your teams as described in the [Code Team - Package Based Ownership](https://github.com/rubyatscale/code_ownership#package-based-ownership) documentation.

 # Usage
 The main method to this gem is `ModularizationStatistics#report_to_datadog!`.
 Refer to the Sorbet signature for this method for the exact types to be passed in.